ponylang/pony-tutorial/docs/index.md

 * It's type safe.
 Really type safe.
 There's a mathematical [proof](https://www.ponylang.io/media/papers/opsla237-clebsch.pdf) and everything.
 * It's memory safe.
 Ok, this comes with type safe, but it's still interesting.
 There are no dangling pointers, no buffer overruns, heck, the language doesn't even have the concept of _null_!
 * It's exception safe.
 There are no runtime exceptions.
-All exceptions have defined semantics, and they are _always_ handled.
+All "exceptional situations" have defined semantics, and they are _always_ handled.
 * It's data-race free.
 Pony doesn't have locks or atomic operations or anything like that.
 Instead, the type system ensures _at compile time_ that your concurrent program can never have data races.
 So you can write highly concurrent code and never get it wrong.
 * It's deadlock free.
 This one is easy, because Pony has no locks at all!
 So they definitely don't deadlock, because they don't exist.

+Pony can't stop you from writing logical bugs, but it can remove entire classes of bugs from being possible.
+The Pony compiler prevents you from unsafely accessing memory concurrently.
+If you've ever done concurrent programming, you know how hard such things can be to track down.
+With Pony, **poof**, don't worry about it; concentrate on "your logic".
+We think that makes Pony awesome and we hope you come to agree with us.

 We'll talk more about capabilities-security, including both __object capabilities__ and __reference capabilities__ later.